US to send troops, missile defense systems to Saudi Arabia after drone attack | DW | 11.10.2019

 It was not immediately clear if the new troops will serve as a replacement for other US forces which are expected to leave the region in the coming weeks and months.

-The oil-rich Saudi Arabia already wield a robust military arsenal on its own, being the largest buyer of weapons in the world.
+The oil-rich Saudi Arabia already wields a robust military arsenal on its own, being the largest buyer of weapons in the world.